 Because that’s how you are coming across.
 Now, I don’t believe it’s what you really want to be doing even if a small part of you believes it’s true.
 (Falsely!)
 If you don’t respect yourself, no-one else will be inclined to…

-This kind of behavior doesn’t affect just your personal life, it plays a big role in the success or failure of your business.
+This kind of behaviour doesn’t affect just your personal life, it plays a big role in the success or failure of your business.

 Act like a suck up and you will be marking yourself as a pleaser and will come across as though you are desperate to prove that you And your product or service are worth someone else’s attention.

-Fear isn’t attractive on any level, and suck-up behavior in the form of self-deprecation, fawning over clients, willingness to take less than you need etc. rings loudly of fear.
+Fear isn’t attractive on any level, and suck-up behaviour in the form of self-deprecation, fawning over clients, willingness to take less than you need etc. rings loudly of fear.

 Even if it’s unintentional.
 Even if you’re trying to be nice.
 Even if you really do just want everyone to like you, or do the best job possible.